Skip to main content

 Create a capacity

-sf capacities create --zone richmond --name inference
+sf capacities create --name inference

-Create a node template
+Create an instance template

 startup.sh